-Around 60% of students who started college at UW Stout complete all the credits required within six years.
+NOTE: Around 60% of students who start college at UW Stout complete all the credits required within six years.

 UW Stout offers an orientation program before the start of fall classes to prepare new students for college life.